syncfusion-content/asp.netmvc-docs/aspnetmvc/RichTextEditor/Getting-Started.md

 In some cases, to send the Feedback form without contents you can validate them before submitting the Feedback contents.
 To achieve this validation, you can use getText() method in RTE control.

-When the content area is empty, you can set the notification message displayed in the &lt;div&gt; element area in order to give an alert message.
+When the content area is empty, you can set the notification message displayed in the <div> element area in order to give an alert message.
 The following HTML code example creates the Feedback form editor with the support of RTE control.

 During the Feedback sending time, you can validate whether the content area is empty or not.
 To achieve this validation, you can use RTE client-side events.
 RTE provides the ‘action’ function to perform the client-side events to custom tool.